Low-density parity-check representation of fault-tolerant quantum circuits: Example: Transversal stabiliser circuits of Calderbank-Shor-Steane codes

 \subsection{Explanation}

 In quantum error correction, an elementary operation is measuring generators of the stabiliser group, and the measurement is usually repeated.
-Let's take the repeated stabiliser-generator measurement as an example.
+Let's take the repeated parity-check measurement as an example.
 Suppose the measurement is repeated for $m$ times.
 In such a circuit, logical qubits go through the identity gate.
-The check matrix $\mathbf{a}$ of the logical-qubit circuit, in which the identity gate is repeated for $m$ times, takes
+The check matrix $\mathbf{a}$ of the logical circuit, in which the identity gate is repeated for $m$ times, takes